jasmohan-narula/blink-led-esp32-s3-wroom1-n16r8/README.md

 # Example Project to start development for ESP32-S3-WROOM-1-N16R8 using PlatformIO
-The board ESP32-S3-WROOM-1-N16R8 is not easily supported by Arduino and other platform.
+The board ESP32-S3-WROOM-1-N16R8 is not easily supported by Arduino and other platforms.
 It took me too long to figure out how to run a simple Blink sketch without any issues on PlatformIO.
-After browsing through various site, it found how to configure it in PlatformIO with full functionality.
-Special thanks to https://community.platformio.org/u/sivar2311/ whose comments to help others facing the same issue, helped me out a lot.
+After browsing through various sites, I figured out how to configure it in PlatformIO with full functionality.

+Special thanks to https://community.platformio.org/u/sivar2311/ , whose comments helped others facing the same issue, and helped me out a lot.

-Since I could not find a sample project on GitHub, I decided to post one myself for others to get started with their work using this board.
+Since I could not find a sample project on GitHub, I decided to post one myself for others to get started with their work using this board on PlatformIO.

 ## Setup steps
 1) Install VS Code and have the extension "PlatformIO IDE: (Id: platformio.platformio-ide) installed.